17000cyh/IMDiffusion/README.md

 python exe_machine.py --device cuda:0 --dataset SMD
 ```

-To obtain the average performance of the model, we run six times on a dataset.
+To obtain the average performance of the model, we run six times for one dataset.
 You can modify this parameter according to your needs.

 After completing the training, you can use the